microsoft/pxt-ev3/docs/troubleshoot.md

 If you don't see the **@drivename@** drive, make sure your brick is powered on and check that your USB connection is good.

-## Is my brick charged and powered on?
+## The display on the EV3 Brick is blank

-Make sure your brick is charged and powered on.
-If your brick doesn't turn on, find the charger and plug it into wall power, then connect it to your brick.
+Make sure your EV3 Brick is charged and powered on.
+If your it doesn't turn on, find the charger and plug it into wall power, then connect it to your EV3 Brick.
 Does it turn on and start up?

-## Is my USB connection good?
+## I still can't see my @drivename@ drive

-Make sure that one end of your USB cable is firmly inserted into the port on the computer and the other end is connected to the brick.
+Make sure that one end of your USB cable is firmly inserted into a USB port on the computer and the other end is connected to the EV3 Brick.
 If you still can't see the **@drivename@** drive, try a different port on the computer.
-If that doesn't work then maybe your cable is bad or you need to reset the brick.
+If that doesn't work then maybe your cable is faulty or you need to reset the EV3 Brick.

-## How do I reset my brick?
+## How do I reset my EV3 Brick?

-If you think your USB connection is good and you still can't see your **@drivename@** drive, try giving the brick a reset.
+If you think your USB connection is good and you still can't see your **@drivename@** drive, try giving the EV3 Brick a reset.
 You can follow these steps to reset:

 1. Using a finger from one hand, press the **Back** button.
 Keep holding it.
-2. With your other hand, use two fingers to hold down both the **Left** button and the **Enter** button.
+2. With your other hand, use two fingers to hold down both the **Left** button and the **Center** button.
 You hold these at the same time while you're still pressing the **Back** button.
 3. Now, release your finger from the **Back** button.
-4. When the brick says "Starting.." you can let go of the **Left** and **Enter** buttons.
+4. When the EV3 Brick says "Starting.." you can let go of the **Left** and **Enter** buttons.

-You can also watch this [How to Reset](https://www.lego.com/en-us/videos/themes/mindstorms/how-to-reset-the-ev3-p-brick-fbcbdbed398e4e12a7ce30fa662c54be) video to see how to do a reset.
+You can also watch this [How to Reset](https://www.lego.com/en-us/videos/themes/mindstorms/how-to-reset-the-ev3-p-brick-fbcbdbed398e4e12a7ce30fa662c54be) video.

 ## LEGO Support

-If you've checked everything here and can't get the **@drivename@** drive to show up on your computer, you can't make the brick reset, or your program just won't download, then try the [Troubleshooting Walkthrough](https://www.lego.com/en-us/service/help/products/themes-sets/mindstorms/lego-mindstorms-ev3-troubleshooting-walkthrough-408100000009798).
+If you've checked everything here and can't get the **@drivename@** drive to show up on your computer, you can't make the EV3 Brick reset, or your program just won't download, then try the [Troubleshooting Walkthrough](https://www.lego.com/en-us/service/help/products/themes-sets/mindstorms/lego-mindstorms-ev3-troubleshooting-walkthrough-408100000009798).

 You can also find more help at [LEGO Support](https://www.lego.com/en-us/mindstorms/support).